tischda/almira-rpm/packages/nexus/README.txt

 Customization
 -------------
-Changes to the startup script:
-Original is located in ${nexus_home}/bin/nexus.
-Copy it to src/main/etc/init.d

-Change this:

-    NEXUS_HOME="@{app.dest.home}"
-    RUN_AS_USER=@{app.username}
-    PIDDIR="${sys.pid.folder}"

-Run 'mvn package'
+Using WAR distribution to run on Tomcat.

-Note that Nexus expects its default directory structure, it's quite hard to change the location of the work directory.
+Nexus expects its default directory structure, it's quite hard to change the location of the work directory.
 PLEXUS_NEXUS_WORK does not work.

 Passwords